braimbau/ckeditor5-build-classic-custom/README.md

 `cd ckeditor5-build-classic`

 Make all modification needed to the pacakge
->Most changes happen in the src/ckeditor.ts file
+>Most changes happen in the src/ckeditor.ts file.
->If new plugins are added, dont forget to add them in the package.json
+>If new plugins are added, dont forget to add them in the package.json.
->Remember that the new plugin must match the version of all the others
+>Remember that the new plugin must match the version of all the others.